nekevss/nekevss.github.io/blog/conventional-comments.md

 ---
 title: Let's talk about Conventional Comments
 date: 10/16/2023
+summary: Conventional Comments are actually kind of nice.
 ---

 While exploring GitHub repositories and their `README.md`s, you come across various concepts and